Please read this page about taking my exams!

 - There are three times when linking can happen:

 - Static linking occurs after compilation, and it combines the object files and any statically-linked libraries into an executable file or shared object file.
+The contents of the object files/librares are copied into the executable file.

 - Dynamic linking happens while an executable is being loaded into memory to be run.
 The loader sees which dynamically-linked libraries (i.e.

-files) the executable depends on, and loads them into memory along with the contents of the executable. - Dynamic loading happens while an executable is ALREADY running.
+.sofiles) the executable depends on, and loads them into memory along with the contents of the executable. - Dynamic loading happens while an executable is ALREADY running.
 In this case, the process asks the OS to dynamically load and link libraries on its behalf, using the

 - Static linking pros and cons: